KeondoPark/coral_mask/README.md

 ```

 4. In the same dir, name is the same but '_edgetpu' added will be seen.
 Here we can see file named 'mask_detector_quant_v2 **_edgetpu**.tflite'

+5. Deploy the ~_edgetpu.tflite file together to your Coral device, so that Coral can utilize the quantized tflite model.